REAL ID

 You need a passport regardless.
 Once you have one, REAL ID is redundant.
 Carry the passport (or passport card for land borders) on your domestic flights and skip the upgrade.
 Your driver's license can stay non-compliant.

-The Enhanced Driver's License (EDL) middle option
+The Enhanced Driver's License (EDL) Middle Option

 Five states issue an Enhanced Driver's License: Michigan, Minnesota, New York, Vermont, Washington.
 An EDL is REAL ID-compliant and doubles as a border-crossing document for Canada and Mexico via land or sea (not air — air still needs a passport).
 If you live in one of these states and routinely drive across either border, the EDL is the most useful single document.